Paladino granted religious exemption

-After a several-week conflict regarding her vaccination status, Councilwoman Vickie Paladino (R-Whitestone) made her first official appearance in the City Council Chamber on Thursday.
+After a weeks-long conflict regarding her vaccination status, Councilwoman Vickie Paladino (R-Whitestone) made her first official appearance in the City Council Chamber last Thursday.

-According to her son and spokesperson Thomas Paladino, the councilwoman received a religious exemption.
-Paladino is affiliated with the Roman Catholic church.
+According to her son and spokesperson, Thomas Paladino, the councilwoman received a religious exemption.
+Paladino is a member of the Roman Catholic church.

 A December 2020 press release from the Vatican said, “From the ethical point of view, the morality of vaccination depends not only on the duty to protect one’s own health, but also on the duty to pursue the common good.”

-It is not clear whether the councilwoman is exempt from providing proof of vaccination or from being vaccinated, point blank.
-Asked for clarification, the spokesperson for Speaker Adrienne Adams said, “Council Member Paladino is in compliance with the Council’s COVID vaccination policy.”
-Thomas Paladino did not differ in his response: “She’s in full compliance with Council rules.”
+Still, Paladino declined to reveal her vaccination status definitively.
+“She’s in full compliance with Council rules,” Thomas Paladino said.
+Asked for clarification, a spokesperson for Speaker Adrienne Adams (D-Jamaica) said the same: “Council Member Paladino is in compliance with the Council’s COVID vaccination policy.”

 Thomas Paladino also said that the councilwoman will need to test “within seven days of being in the Council Chamber,” as required for those exempt from the policy.

+She continued: “Thank you to Speaker Adams for all your help, and I look forward to a productive and successful term!”

-The speaker confirmed that Paladino had been granted an exemption at a press conference earlier Thursday.
+The speaker confirmed that Paladino had been granted an exemption at a press conference held earlier that day.
 “Councilmember Paladino does have a waiver, and she has been tested,” Adams said.
 “So she is allowed on the grounds — per our policy — here at City Council.”

 (0) comments